noisysockets/noisysockets/README.md

 Noisy Sockets is a secure service-to-service communications library based on the [Noise Protocol Framework](https://noiseprotocol.org/).
 Endpoints are identified by Curve25519 public keys, traffic is encrypted and authenticated using ChaCha20-Poly1305, and sent/received as UDP packets.
 Noisy Sockets is wire compatible with [WireGuard](https://www.wireguard.com/).

-Noisy Sockets implements a drop-in replacement for the standard Go `net` interface, allowing it to be used with any existing Go code.
+Noisy Sockets implements a drop-in replacement for the Go `net` package, allowing it to be used with any existing code.
 This is implemented using a userspace TCP/IP stack based on [Netstack](https://gvisor.dev/docs/user_guide/networking/) from the [gVisor](https://github.com/google/gvisor) project.

 ## Usage